nodeontrain/nodeontrain.xyz/tuts/secure_password.md

 ### Creating and authenticating a user

-Now that the basic User model is complete, we’ll create a user in the database
+Now that the basic User model is complete, we’ll create a user in the database as preparation for making a page to show the user’s information in ["Showing users" Section](https://nodeontrain.xyz/tuts/showing_users/).

 {% highlight javascript %}
 > require('trainjs').initServer()